xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 Open the file `HandsOn2.cpp`.
 This is nearly identical to `HandsOn1.cpp` from the first lesson, with all relevant changes indicated by the comment `***** UPDATED FROM HandsOn1 *****`.
-Specific changes include:
+Specific changes in `ComputeSolutionARK` include:

-* Specifies either `ComputeRhsAdvDiff()` as the *implicit* portion of the ODE, or specification of the two subset routines `ComputeRhsAdv()` and `ComputeRhsDiff()` as an IMEX splitting of the ODE right-hand side.
-By default, the problem is run in fully-implicit mode.
+* Specifies either `ComputeRhsAdvDiff()` as the ODE right-hand side (*fully implicit* integration), or specifies two routines `ComputeRhsAdv()` and `ComputeRhsDiff()` for an IMEX splitting of the ODE right-hand side.
+By default, the problem is run in fully implicit mode.

-* When using the default inexact Newton nonlinear solver for implicit stage calculations, this creates and attaches an un-preconditioned GMRES iterative linear solver for solution of each Newton linear system.
+* When using the default inexact Newton nonlinear solver for implicit stage calculations, it creates and attaches an un-preconditioned GMRES iterative linear solver for solution of each Newton linear system.